Zaplib/zaplib/zaplib/docs/src/tutorial_js_rust_bridge.md

  ```
 <!--- TODO(Paras): More restrictive CORS requirements probably exist. -->

-If you already have the server running per instructions in [Getting Started](./getting_started.md), then great, you can keep using that!
+If you already have the server running per instructions in [Getting Started](./getting_started.md), then great, you can keep using that (`cargo zaplib serve`)!
 If you're interested in a more minimal server example, check out `zaplib/examples/tutorial_js_rust_bridge/server.py`.

 ## Connecting to web
 Now that we have our backend ready, let's write our new JavaScript.